Air Sylphe 447: Design and development

-The Air Sylphe 447 was designed to comply with the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 115 kg.
+The Air Sylphe 447 was designed to comply with the U.S. FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 115 kg.
 The aircraft has a standard empty weight of 88 kg.
 It features a 35 m2 parachute-style wing, single-place accommodation, tricycle landing gear and a single 40 hp Rotax 447 engine in pusher configuration.
 The 50 hp Rotax 503 engine was a factory option.

 The aircraft carriage is built from metal tubing with a ducted fan derived from an industrial air ventilation system.
 The main landing gear incorporates spring rod suspension.

 The aircraft has an empty weight of 88 kg and a gross weight of 210 kg, giving a useful load of 122 kg.
 With full fuel of 18 L the payload for crew and baggage is 109 kg.
 A version with a gross weight of 310 kg to accommodate heavier pilots was also built.